martinhecher/ember-ui/README.md

 # ember-ui

 'ember-ui' supports the development of a graphical user interface (GUI) with ember.
-It provides general purpose widgets wich are common in .
+It provides general purpose widgets wich are common web-application.
 Currently the development effort focuses on full-screen operated GUIs.
 The components implemented for 'ember-ui' are used to develop a web-application to long-term archive knowledge in the architectural domain.
 See http://duraark.eu.

 ## Components